 The cosine similarity of two vectors is the dot product of two vectors over the product of their magnitudes.
 It is a standard distance metric for comparing documents.

-The similarity between two strings of text, scored between 0 and 1
+Calculate the Jaro-Winkler distance of two strings, scored between 0 and 1

-y are both strings, returns the Jaro-Winkler score of the two strings.
-The score is a number between 0 and 1, 1 being identical, and 0 being completely dissimilar.
+str2 are strings, returns the Jaro-Winkler score of the two: a number between 0 and 1.
+1 indicates the strings are identical; 0, completely dissimilar.